 When financing your home purchase, it’s always nice to know your options— after all, this is likely one of the most significant financial decisions you’ll make in your lifetime.
 You’re probably familiar with the typical retail mortgages that you can obtain from most credit unions or banks, but are you familiar with correspondent lending?
-If not, you’ve come to the right place!

 A correspondent lender is a unique type of lender that originates, underwrites, and funds a mortgage loan using their name.
 The correspondent lender will then sell the loan to a larger mortgage lender, who becomes the loan servicer.
 The loan servicer will be the entity in charge of collecting the monthly payments.
 The institution that bought the mortgage may turn around and sell it once more on the secondary market, often to a large aggregator like Freddie Mac or Fannie Mae.